channusan/learning-neural-network/README.md

 4. How loss functions guide the learning process
 5. Why neural networks excel at non-linear classification tasks

-## 🔧 Customization

-The project is designed to be easily customizable:
-- Modify data patterns in `data_generator.py`
-- Adjust network architecture in `neural_network.py`
-- Change training parameters in `trainer.py`
-- Add new visualizations in `visualization.py`

 ## 📝 License

 This project is for educational purposes.
 Feel free to use and modify as needed.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the educational value of this project.